 The benefit to tenants under this type of lease is that it takes away the risk of the landlord drastically overestimating op/ex.
 Since the landlord does not have to project operating expenses far into the future, they are less likely to overcharge tenants for the expense.
-However, having to pay operating expenses, which can vary year to year, does make it harder for the tenant to budget for their annual leasing costs.
+However, having to pay operating expenses, which can vary from year to year, does make it harder for the tenant to budget for their annual leasing costs.

 Benefits of a Net Lease for the Landlord

 For a landlord, it is also a benefit that they do not have to project the building’s expenses far into the future.
-Unlike under a gross lease, a net lease offers landlords the ability to charge tenants for the actual annual costs of the building.
-A net lease can be a benefit to the landlord, and is most common in markets with high demand and high op/ex volatility.
+Unlike a gross lease, a net lease offers landlords the ability to charge tenants for the actual annual costs of the building.
+A net lease can be a benefit to the landlord and is most common in markets with high demand and high op/ex volatility.

 Percentage leases consist of a base rent and operating expenses, plus an additional variable monthly cost related to the tenant’s monthly revenue.
 A percentage lease requires the tenant to pay the landlord a percentage of gross sales made as a result of conducting business on the property.

 This lease structure is almost exclusively used for retail tenants.
-While it may initially seem strange that the tenant would be willing to share their business’s profits, it can end up benefitingboth parties.
+While it may initially seem strange that the tenant would be willing to share their business’s profits, it can end up benefiting both parties.

 Benefits of a Percentage Lease for the Tenant

-Tenants see the biggest benefit under this structure by the lower base rate they are likely to negotiate.
+Tenants see the biggest benefit under this structure in the lower base rate they are likely to negotiate.
 In that case, a slow month of business does not have to put an unnecessary strain on the tenant’s budget, and a good month of business means the tenant can save more of their profit, even after paying a percentage of that profit to the landlord.